MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-javascript-vector-index-query.md

   - If you have an existing Azure subscription, [create a new Azure Cosmos DB for NoSQL account](how-to-create-account.md).
 - Latest version of the Azure Cosmos DB [JavaScript](sdk-nodejs.md) SDK (Version 4.1.0 or later)

-## Register for the preview
+## Enable the feature

-Vector search for Azure Cosmos DB for NoSQL requires preview feature registration.
-Follow the below steps to register:
+Vector search for Azure Cosmos DB for NoSQL requires enabling the feature by completing the following steps:

 1. Navigate to your Azure Cosmos DB for NoSQL resource page.